 Ms Neely writes and teaches extensively.
-Among other engagements, Ms Neely is on the faculty of the advanced programme of the New York University Law School's annual workshop on bankruptcy and business reorganisation, and is chair of the ALI-ABA advanced Chapter 11 programme.
-She recently taught at the Federal Judicial Center Workshop for Bankruptcy Judges, the National Conference of Bankruptcy Judges, the Southeast Bankruptcy Law Institute, the ALI-ABA commercial lending programme and the ABA section of litigation annual meeting.
+Among other engagements, she is on the faculty of the advanced programme of the NYU Law School's annual workshop on bankruptcy and business reorganisation, and is chair of the American Law Institute (ALI) advanced chapter 11 programme.
+She also recently taught at the National Conference of Bankruptcy Judges, the Southeast Bankruptcy Law Institute, the ALI-ABA commercial lending programme and the ABA Business Law Section Spring Meeting.

 Ms Neely regularly works with Congress regarding bankruptcy legislation in her capacity as chair of the committee on legislation of the National Bankruptcy Conference (NBC), and serves on the NBC's executive committee.
-She recently finished her term as a vice president of the American College of Bankruptcy and her service as chair of its Educational Programs Committee.
+She recently finished her term as a vice president of the American College of Bankruptcy and her service as chair of its educational programmes committee.

 Ms Neely received her JD (Order of the Coif) from Stanford Law School in 1971 and her BA (Phi Beta Kappa) from Stanford University in 1970.
 Following law school, Ms Neely was law clerk to the Honorable Ozell M Trask, United States Court of Appeals, Ninth Circuit.
 Admissions include: California and various US district courts.

 This biography is an extract from The International Who's Who of Insolvency & Restructuring Lawyers which can be purchased from our Shop.